w3f/polkadot-wiki/docs/learn/learn-validator.md

 validators guarantee that each parachain follows its unique rules and can pass messages between shards in a trust-free environment.

-Para-validators work in groups and are selected every epoch to validate parachain blocks for all parachains connected to the relay chain.
+Para-validators work in groups and are selected in every epoch to validate parachain blocks for all parachains connected to the relay chain.

 The selected para-validators are one of